 It is often stated that exit polls were accurate in elections prior to 2004 and have deviated sharply from the recorded vote since.
-But it misleading to compare FINAL exit polls prior to 2004 to UNADJUSTED exit polls since.
-State and national exit polls published in the media are ALWAYS ADJUSTED to match the RECORDED vote.
+That is a canard.
+State and national UNADJUSTED EXIT POLLS ARE ALWAYS ADJUSTED to match the RECORDED vote.
 That’s why they APPEAR to have been accurate.

 RECORDED votes have deviated sharply from the UNADJUSTED exit polls (and the TRUE VOTE) in EVERY election since 1968.
-UNADJUSTED exit polls have ALWAYS been accurate; they closely matched the True Vote Model in each of the 1988-2008 elections.
-The reason FINAL state and national exit poll exactly matched the RECORDED vote was because they were FORCED to do so.
-It’s standard policy.
-But the recorded vote has NEVER reflected true voter intent due to documented UNCOUNTED and STUFFED ballots and MALICIOUSLY programmed electronic voting machines.
+UNADJUSTED exit polls have ALWAYS been quite accurate to within a 1-2% margin of error and closely matched the True Vote Model in each of the 1988-2008 elections.
+The reason FINAL state and national exit poll matched the RECORDED vote was because they were FORCED to do so.
+It’s standard policy on the part of the pollsters.
+But the recorded vote has NEVER reflected true voter intent due to UNCOUNTED and STUFFED ballots and MALICIOUSLY programmed electronic voting machines.

 UNADJUSTED 2004 NATIONAL EXIT POLL (13660 RESPONDENTS)